 Please note that postal submissions may take longer to appear on our website.

-11. Closing time for entries is midnight on 11 June 2021.
-Submissions received after this time will not be considered, so please do not wait until the last minute to upload or post your entry.
+11. Closing time for entries is midnight on 10 June 2022.
+Submissions received after this time will not be considered.
 Entries will not be returned so please remember to keep a copy.
 Unsuccessful entrants will be contacted after the deadline.
 However, due to the volume of entries Scottish Book Trust receives it is not possible to provide feedback on individual submissions.

 12. Entrants can only enter individually – but entries can be scribed by tutors if appropriate.
 They may not submit more than one entry.